The Average Cesarean Rate for Planned Community Births* in Oregon is astonishingly low… Can you guess it?

 I know what you are probably thinking.
 Hospital Births have the higher risk pregnancies and therefore it is appropriate that the cesarean rate is higher for Planned Hospital Birth.
 Completely true!
 And yet, it is unlikely that high-risk births account for the Planned Hospital Birth cesarean rate being over 5x higher than the Planned Community Birth Cesarean rate.
 The World Health Organization (WHO) estimates the ideal cesarean rate to be no more than 10-15%.
 If Planned Hospital Birth cesarean rates were in the WHO recommended range, they would still be 2-3x higher than the cesarean rates for Community Birth, but not 5x higher.

-You might also be thinking that a low cesarean rate could be contributing to bad outcomes for babies in Planned Community Birth, but that would not be tru.
-If you read my last blog article about the safety data for fetal and infant loss you can see that the risk of loss in a Planned Home Birth is also lower than the risk of loss for a Planned Hospital Birth.
+You might also be thinking that a low cesarean rate could be contributing to bad outcomes for babies in Planned Community Birth, but that would not be true.
+If you read my last blog article about the safety data for fetal and infant loss you can see that there is no excess risk of loss in a Planned Community Birth and the chance of loss is lower for a Planned Community Birth—appropriate for the lowest risk pregnancies.

 Choosing where to give birth is incredibly personal and Community Births are not for everyone, whether because of risk factors, or personal preference.
 And when planning a Community Birth, one must always be prepared for the possibility that a higher level of care and/or more medical options (like pain relief!) might be needed or wanted at some point.